 People are a major resource for organizations.
 They are fuel for the business engine and they influence the image of the organizations.
 They have needs, lives, emotions, and beliefs that may fluctuate.

-The BVOP proclaim that people need to open and responsible and have to understand what they do very well in details.
+The BVOP proclaim that people need to be open and responsible and have to understand what they do very well in details.

 People following the Business Value Oriented Principles need to investigate their negative feelings and reasons for dislike or low motivation.
 Human resources and management support them actively in this matter.